Christmas is my favorite season at Pike Place Market.

 Expect Everything to be Open

 Summer is the peak for Seattle tourism.
 Calm returns to the market sometime in late September and lingers until spring break vacations begin.
 Even though it’s off-peak season, everything will be open during the holiday season.

 A few vendors may take a week off here and there, and a couple of storefronts will inevitably close for renovation, but these annual reprives usually happen in January-February.
 A trip to Pike Place Market in December will find almost everything open and brimming with Christmas cheer.

-Expect a Remarkably Early Sunset
+Expect a Very Early Sunset

 More Articles on Pike Place Market:

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a plus size, one-bag traveler, and journaling it all on WanderBig.com